-Lyrica (pregabalin), a product marketed by Pfizer, was approved by the FDA in June 2007 for the treatment of fibromyalgia.
-In addition to Lyrica, Eli Lilly submitted a supplemental new drug application, or sNDA for Cymbalta (duloxetine) in August 2007, and Forest Laboratories (with Cypress Bioscience) filed an NDA for milnacipran in December 2007 seeking FDA approval for the treatment of fibromyalgia.
-With a treatment for fibromyalgia already approved and others that may be approved before JZP-6 and which the FDA may believe have a less risky profile to the general public if marketed, the FDA may be less willing to approve JZP-6 for the treatment of fibromyalgia.
+Lyrica (pregabalin), a product marketed by Pfizer, and Cymbalta (duloxetine), a product marketed by Eli Lilly, were approved by the FDA in June 2007 and June 2008, respectively, for the treatment of fibromyalgia.
+Additionally, Forest Laboratories (with Cypress Bioscience) filed an NDA for milnacipran in December 2007 seeking FDA approval for the treatment of fibromyalgia.
+With treatments for fibromyalgia already approved, and others that may be approved before JZP-6, and which the FDA may believe have a lower risk profile to the general public if marketed, the FDA may be less willing to approve JZP-6 for the treatment of fibromyalgia.